-- A racer may be disqualified (DSQ) by the Jury in the course for a number of reasons : - Missing a Gate - Causing an Obstruction - Not retiring after falling (fixed start interval only). - If a racer should be DSQ in your judging area then record the incident on your sheet, you must include a diagram of what happened - You need not tell anyone immediately but must highlight the DSQ circumstances to the Chief Gate Judge at the end of the run - Wait to be debriefed by the referee or Jury. - Do not depart until released by the TD. - If a competitor retires mark them as DNF
+- A racer may be disqualified (DSQ) by the Jury in the course for a number of reasons : - Missing a Gate - Causing an Obstruction - Not retiring after falling (fixed start interval only). - Not retiring after losing a ski (except in the cross-country) - If a racer should be DSQ in your judging area then record the incident on your sheet, you must include a diagram of what happened - You need not tell anyone immediately but must highlight the DSQ circumstances to the Chief Gate Judge at the end of the run - Wait to be debriefed by the referee or Jury. - o Do not depart until released by the TD. - If a competitor retires mark them as DNF